 8. How much time will be required to conduct the study?

 9. What financial cost will the study involve?

 10. Is the scope of the study appropriate for a Master’s program?

 11. Will you want the study to be published?
 If so, you may need to submit a Human Subjects Review application.

-The Roundtable Meeting
+The Capstone Preparation Meeting

 The Roundtable Meeting, scheduled in Spring Quarter of your first year, is designed to mark the beginning of the Capstone planning and advisor assignment process.
 This meeting will give you an opportunity to learn about research areas represented by the faculty, to consider the option of pursuing community-based research with an organizational partner, and to provide basic information about the Capstone project itself.

 The Capstone Project Description

 After the Roundtable Meeting, you will have approximately three weeks to consider what direction you would like to take in your Capstone research.
 You should complete and submit the Capstone Pre-Proposal and Advisor Nomination form by the deadline (see calendar).

 Determining the nature and scope of any problem requires careful analysis, particularly at the outset; therefore, you are encouraged to speak to faculty whose expertise aligns with your areas of interest.
 Please note, however, that these dialogs do not guarantee a specific advisor match.